haydenmai/pico-plane/README.md

 ### State of the Project

 This project is a **work in progress**.
-As life gets busy and priorities shift, development may slow down, but our goal is to complete the Pico Plane within a reasonable timeframe—ideally by the end of **2025**, including polishing the codebase.
+As life gets busy and priorities shift, development may slow down, but our goal is to complete the Pico Plane within a reasonable timeframe (ideally by the end of **2025**), including polishing the codebase.

 So far, the **majority** of the code is **completed**.
-We are missing a few minor (but critical!) features required for polishing.
+We are missing a few minor (but **critical!**) features required for polishing.
 The plane should in theory fly with the current implementation (we are stilling working on the 3D prints of the plane, it's proving to be quite a difficult process).

 ## Features
 As mentioned, the code is designed for the RP2040 Pi Pico W. Our code features: